Chief Joseph Trail Ride: Trail Ride

 The trail is separated into thirteen segments, and is considered to be a looping trail ride.
 Each segment is approximately 100 miles.
 One segment of the trail is ridden each year, with the ride lasting five days.
 Each day of the ride will cover 25 miles.

 The trail beings at Wallowa Lake, Oregon.
 The trail begins northeast until it reaches Dug Bar, where it crosses the Snake River.
 The trail goes across north-central Idaho, entering in Lewiston and exiting near Lolo Pass.
 After entering Montana, the trail goes through Bitterroot Valley.
 The trail once again enters Idaho in Bannock Pass, and enters the Targhee Pass in Montana, crossing the Continental Divide.
 The trail then cuts through Yellowstone National Park, following the Clark Fork from Wyoming back to Montana.
 The trail finally ends in Bear's Paw Mountains, forty miles south of the Canadian border.

 The Nez Perce invite participants of the trail ride to observe traditional ceremonies and experience their culture.

 In 2012, there were around 150 riders.

 In 2014, there were 130 riders, with Chief Scout Ron Fowler.

 In 2016, there were 165 riders, with Chief Scout Ron Fowler.

 In 2018, there were 105 riders and Andy Shaw was the trail boss.

 In 2019, there were 110 riders.

+In 2023, there were nearly 100 riders and Rodd Baxter was the trail ride manager.